CoryLR/codewithcory/docs/tutorials/100-first-website/index.md

 For the rest of this lesson, you should remember to save your files and refresh this browser tab to see the changes in real-time.

+⚠️ Common pitfall: Note that indentation and new-lines in the VS Code text editor won't reflect what you see in your web browser.
+Things like spacing and new lines should be controlled by adding new tags like a new paragraph (`<p></p>`).
+Later you will be able to further control spacing using CSS.

 > Note: If you make a code mistake in a file, use CMD+Z (macOS) or CTRL+Z (Windows) to **undo**.